jmassardo/issues-to-totango/README.md

 ### Action Inputs

 The following `inputs` are used by this Action.
-These values should be available as secrets to the repository which runs this Action.
+These values should be available as secrets or variables to the repository which runs this Action.

 * `ACCOUNT_ID`: **Required**, `string`